ChatCool-Inc/chatcool/README.md

 # ChatCool

 **What is ChatCool?**
 ChatCool is the revolutionary Discord Bot that all servers need.
-ChatCool includes statistics, games, information, giveaways, utilities, birthdays, notepad, suggestions and other very cool features that suit your server!
+ChatCool includes statistics, games, information, giveaways, utilities, birthdays, notepad, suggestions and other very useful features that suit your server!
 The bot also includes a **dashboard** which we aim to make fully customizable soon.

 ### 👀 What is in this repository:
  - You can Submit Bugs, Suggestions, and Questions